Skip to content

 --suite sdd installs, onto the target repository:

-• the nine thin wrappers — the eight sdd-* agents (sdd-spec, sdd-triage, sdd-dispatch, the three sdd-execute model-tier variants, sdd-validate, sdd-review) and distillery-sync.
+• the ten thin wrappers — the nine sdd-* agents (sdd-spec, sdd-triage, sdd-dispatch, the three sdd-execute model-tier variants, sdd-validate, sdd-review, sdd-derive) and distillery-sync.
 Each wrapper calls a reusable workflow hosted in the spectacles repository; no .lock.yml is copied onto the consumer (see workflows/README.md and ADR 0004);

 • the sdd-pr-sanitize utility workflow, which corrects the issue references in a spec or architecture pull request body: it keeps a stray closing keyword from auto-closing the feature tracking issue, and adds the Closes #<sub-issue> link to the deliverable sub-issue (ADR 0005, ADR 0006);

-• the sdd-triage-dedupe-tasks utility workflow, which closes a phase-C task sub-issue when an earlier-numbered sibling under the same Unit already carries the same title — the deterministic backstop for the prose-only "emit each task at most once" rule in sdd-triage phase C (ADR 0008);
+• the sdd-triage-dedupe-tasks utility workflow, which closes a phase-C task sub-issue when an earlier-numbered sibling under the same parent (its Unit, or the tracking issue itself when a single-task Unit collapsed — ADR 0028) already carries the same title — the deterministic backstop for the prose-only "emit each task at most once" rule in sdd-triage phase C (ADR 0008);

 • the sdd-triage-promote-ready utility workflow, which applies sdd:ready to a phase-C task sub-issue when its last open blocked by dependency closes: a task born with a blocked by link starts without sdd:ready, and nothing else in the pipeline promotes it once its blockers clear (ADR 0009);